 To a certain extent, your scores are judged in comparison to those of your peers.
 Why is where you live important?
 Most colleges evaluate their admissions pools geographically: in-state and out-of-state, by region, etc. In some states, average ACT scores are higher; in others, they’re lower.
 PreACT scores mirror this pattern.
 Depending on where you live, average scores may be between 19 and 22, going as high as 24 in certain states, like Massachusetts.

 Scores by School

-Looking at admissions rates can help to determine selectivity: at most of the Ivies, you’re looking at acceptance rates of less than 10%, meaning that you probably want your scores to be in the top ten percentile.
+Looking at admissions rates can help to determine selectivity.
+At most of the Ivies, you’re looking at acceptance rates of less than 10%, meaning that you probably want your scores to be in the top tenth percentile.
 Caveat: this is not an exact correlation by any means, but it does help to get a general ballpark number.
 In 2015-2016, this was a 28 (composite), but really, average scores from admitted students will show the higher you can get that score, the better (think 33+).
 The 90th percentile in the Reading section, for example, starts at 31—pretty high!
-Again, remember this is the PreACT (you’re in 10th grade after all!)
-If you can score in the high-20s or low-30s on the PreACT, you’re in good shape for an ACT score that will fly with highly competitive schools after some prep.
+Again, remember that this is the PreACT (you’re in 10th grade after all!)
+If you score in the high-20s or low-30s on the PreACT, you’re in good shape for an ACT score that will fly with highly competitive schools after some prep.